 The Tension between State and Local laws (#local)

 Generally speaking, local laws cannot be in conflict with state law.
-However, there’s this huge murky area where “Charter Cities” assert that they can do anything they please, even if in conflict, so long as the matter is “purely local”.
+However, there’s this huge murky area where “Charter Cities” assert their charter grants them sovereignty, and can do anything they please, even if in conflict, so long as the matter is “purely local”.
 Every now and then this issue bubbles up, as in the recent/ongoing (late-2016) Tucson ordinance that prescribes that seized guns be destroyed.
 This local ordinance appears to be in clear conflict with a recent state law that prohibits almost any form of local gun regulation.
 Here’s a news article about the issue, and here are some links to the relevent laws and a report on the matter from the Attorney General (AG):

 - AGs “SB1487” investigation page